 Model.objects.all()

-Since Python is a whitespace and indentation sensitive language, we’d indent the attributes within create()
+Statements in Python are whitespace sensitive so we’d indent the attributes in create() below by 4 spaces:

 Thing.models.create(